openkfw/TruBudget/doc/troubleshooting/README.md

 ### Port 80 used by PID 4

 This means that there is a system process blocking port 80.
-If you want to use TruBudget in production, you should find and disable that process.
-If you want to test TruBudget on your machine, an easy way to fix it is to set the exposed ports in the Yaml file to a different one.
+If you want to use EEPPortal in production, you should find and disable that process.
+If you want to test EEPPortal on your machine, an easy way to fix it is to set the exposed ports in the Yaml file to a different one.
 Locate the file `docker-compose/local/master-node.yml` (or the one in the `master` folder) and change the following part

 ```yml
 frontend: